Boolector/boolector/README.md

 [Sphinx](http://www.sphinx-doc.org) (>= version 1.2).
 Then build Boolector and issue:
 ```
-cd boolector/doc
+cd doc
 make html
 ```
-The documentation is then generated into `boolector/doc/_build/html`.
+The documentation is then generated into `doc/_build/html`.
 Make sure to build Boolector with Python bindings, else the documentation of its Python API will not be included.